 Priority is given to heritage of national significance which needs conservation work and heritage places of national significance where conservation work is planned and could be improved through extra funding.

-While all eligible projects will be considered, the priorities for funding for the 2020 round are
+While all eligible projects will be considered, priorities for funding for the 2022 round are:

-- conservation and preservation of sites of significance to Māori; and/or
+- Priority 1: the conservation and preservation of sites of significance to Māori; and/or